Yeddo/NVDchecker/README.md

 # CVE Scanner

 ## Overview
-The CVE Scanner is a Python tool designed to parse package manager listings (from `rpm`, `dpkg`, and `opkg`), perform a lookup in the National Vulnerability Database (NVD) for associated Common Vulnerabilities and Exposures (CVEs), and generate a well-formatted Excel report.
+The CVE Scanner is a Python tool designed to parse package manager listings (from `rpm`, `dpkg`, and `opkg`), perform a lookup in the National Vulnerability Database (NVD) for associated Common Vulnerabilities and Exposures (CVEs), and generate a report in excel.

 It has been updated to use the 2.0 API.